 If you’ve bought something in a shop then save the receipt and get the app: Receipt Hog.
 It is a simple idea in that you upload a picture of your receipt and they give you coins.
 Get to a certain number of coins and you can turn them into Amazon vouchers or PayPal.

 This one is a bit of a slow burner but I just scan my receipts in as soon as I get them.
 It takes a few seconds and then I can forget about it.
 One day soon I’ll be able to trade all those coins for some cash.

 10. The bonus tip!

 If you are buying something to replace an old one, have you thought about flogging the one you don’t need any more?
-Yes, you might think that it is not saleable but people will buy anything.
-Stick it on Gumtree or Facebook market place and see if someone is interested.
+Yes you might think that it is not saleable but people will buy anything.
+Stick it on Gumtree or Facebook market place and see if someone is interest.
 You may end up with a few quid back in your pocket as a result.

 Same stuff just for less

 It is highly unlikely that you will be able to do all of these steps for every purchase.
 But a couple of them each time could save you a fair amount of money.
 If you think about how much you spend a year and then take 1% off of that.
 It would probably be a nice amount of money.
 What about 2%?
 Or 5%?
-Taking these steps will help you pursue that frugal lifestyle and means that the money you save can be used for more important things.
+Taking these steps will gradually reduce the amount you spend meaning that the money you save can be used for more important things.

 What is the best deal you’ve ever got?
 And how did you get it?

 Disclaimer: Remember the information you read here does not represent financial advice.
 Any ideas or suggestions are just that and may not work for you.
 Read the full disclaimer here.